ROCm/HIP/docs/markdown/hip_porting_driver_api.md

 unlike the original CUDA definition a new context does not create a new address space for the device.

+#### Using hipModuleLaunchKernel
+`hipModuleLaunchKernel` is `cuLaunchKernel` in HIP world.
+It takes the same arguments as `cuLaunchKernel`.
+The argument `kernelParams` is not fully implemented for HCC.
+The workaround for it is, to use platform specific macros for each target.
+Or, `extra` argument can be used which works on both the platforms.

 #### Additional Information
 HCC allocates staging buffers (used for unpinned copies) on a per-device basis.